mietzen/AKS-ArgoCD-tutorial/README.md

 It should point to the same `EXTERNAL-IP`.

-After creating the DNS entry, we can proceed to configure ArgoCD.
+After creating the DNS entry, we need a git repository.
+Create one on e.g. GitHub and check in all files of your tutorial working directory.

 ### Preparing the Guestbook Application